AMIYA8597/AMIYA8597/README.md

 ## 🧑‍💻 About Me

-I’m a passionate **Blockchain Developer** with 2+ years of experience in building decentralized apps on Ethereum and other EVM-compatible chains.
+I'm a passionate **Blockchain Developer** with 2+ years of experience in building decentralized apps on Ethereum and other EVM-compatible chains.
 Currently learning **Solana, Rust, TON, and Tact** to expand into the multi-chain future.

 ---